Staff

 Wildlife Rehabilitation Hospital Supervisor

+In this position, Kelsey serves a multifaceted role that is responsible for supporting and supervising the care of non-releasable wildlife ambassadors and over 6,000 wildlife patients annually.
+She is responsible for diet plans and medical treatments, training and mentoring of interns and volunteers, and overseeing animal releases.
 Kelsey started at Cedar Run in the summer of 2015 as a wildlife care intern in our Wildlife Rehabilitation Hospital.
 She stayed on as a volunteer throughout the winter and was offered a seasonal staff position in 2016.
 In 2021 she accepted a full-time position as the Wildlife Rehabilitation Hospital & Nature Center Supervisor.
 In 2022 she became our full-time Wildlife Hospital Supervisor.
 Kelsey has a Bachelor’s Degree in Environmental Science from Stockton University.
 She has also completed an internship with Conserve Wildlife Foundation of NJ.
-Kelsey is involved with the state park system and aspires to continue a career in protecting and highlighting our beautiful Pinelands ecosystem.
-When not spending time at Cedar Run, Kelsey loves exploring with her dog and pampering her cat.
+When not at Cedar Run, Kelsey enjoys spending time outside with her dog Blue.
 Kelsey is a Certified Wildlife Rehabilitator™ by the International Wildlife Rehabilitation Council.
 She also currently serves as the Membership Chairperson on the Board of Directors for the New Jersey Association of Wildlife Rehabilitators (NJAWR).

 Kelsey